Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/ImageAsset/documentation.md

 ### Notes

 * Images can be uploaded to Trimble Creator by dragging and dropping the file into the graph viewer.

 * Following image file formats are supported for import:
     * JPEG / JPG
     * PNG

-* Other names for this node include: Picture, Texture, Bitmap, JPEG, JPG, and PNG.
+* Other names for this node include: ImageAsset, Picture, Texture, Bitmap, JPEG, JPG, and PNG.

 ### Examples